 - Garam masala

-What recipes can I use this marinated and baked tofu in?
+Recipes to use this marinated and baked tofu

 You can also roll up the tofu cubes with some fresh veggies like salad greens, onions, cucumber and tomatoes in a naan wrap for a delicious lunch.